 Carrying over annual leave means moving over holidays from the last financial year into the next one on top of the employee’s normal allowance for that year.

-For example, let’s say Alice from Marketing didn’t take all of her holidays this year because she was off on sick leave for a long time and felt like she needed to catch up on her work: with carry over leave, she’ll be able to fully enjoy those days she didn’t take next year.
+For example, let’s say Alice from Marketing didn’t take all of her holidays this year because she was off on long-term sick leave and felt like she needed to catch up on her work: with carry over leave, she’ll be able to fully enjoy those days she didn’t take next year.

 What carrying over holiday is not

 Carrying over annual leave, as its name indicates, only works for holidays and not for any other type of allowance.
 So even if your team members are allowed to take 20 days of sick leave per year, their allowance will automatically reset in the next year if they don’t use it all.